checkly/docs.checklyhq.com/site/content/docs/browser-checks/_index.md

 {{< /tab >}}
 {{< /tabs >}}

-Note that we are using Playwright Tests's built-in expect, which is enriched with a convenient [LocatorAssertions](https://playwright.dev/docs/api/class-locatorassertions) class.
+Note that we are using Playwright Test's built-in expect, which is enriched with a convenient [LocatorAssertions](https://playwright.dev/docs/api/class-locatorassertions) class.
 Methods of this class can be used to make assertions about `Locators` state.
 Here we use `toHaveText()` to check if the target element has `Start for free` text.

 When an assertion fails, your check fails.
 Your check's result will show the log output for the error.
 Any configured alerting channels will be triggered, notifying your team that something is up.